MrPurple666/BaiduNetDiskTranslation/Readme.md

 Translate Baidu Net Disk for Windows, Android to Russian,English languages.

+# Translation correction form

+If you find an error or inaccuracy in the translation, please fill out the form below.

+[Translation Correction Form][trcform]

 # Download

 | Platform | Install                          |Version | Download                  |